What to Do When Your Heater Won’t Turn Off!

 Confirm Your Temperature Setting

-Put in New Batteries
+Put in Fresh Batteries

 Turn Off the Power